1. Resistor color coding

 Brown Black Brown Gold

-Test-type quizzes to calculate the value of the resistors from the color code or to calculate the colors from the value of the resistor.
+Multiple choice questionnaires to calculate the value of the resistors from the color code or to calculate the colors from the resistance value.